shanefully-done/mapleting/android/README.md

 - **Background Operation**: Works even when app is not in foreground
 - **Low Battery Impact**: Efficient monitoring with minimal resource usage
 - **UTF-8 Support**: Full Unicode support for nicknames (Korean, Japanese, Chinese, etc.)
+- **Auto-Update Checks**: Notifies you when a new version is available

 ## Requirements